What is Napkin Dermatitis?

 - Use of moisturizers may help.

-Homoeopathic Management of Napkin Dermatitis
+Homeopathic Management of Napkin Dermatitis

-Homoeopathic medicine will help to reduce the burning, redness, itching pain and inflammation.1 Also since medicines have no side effects, it can be easily used.
+Homeopathic medicine will help to reduce the burning, redness, itching pain and inflammation.1 Also since medicines have no side effects, it can be easily used.
 And also the immunity of the baby will improve thereby making the child healthy and active.
 The relapses of the condition can be controlled and prevent from sepsis and other complications.